Reframing “Freemium” by charging the marketing department

 (And make sure the cost is much less than total lifetime revenue—the equation that many startups fail to achieve, exactly because they don’t honestly consider the total cost to acquire.)

 How much should you charge the marketing department?
-Suppose you really were charging those customers, but only enough to recoup costs, not to be profitable.
+Suppose you really were charging those free-loading customers, but only enough to recoup costs, not to be profitable.
 Amortize those costs—infrastructure and tech support—and come up with an effective “price” for the free tier.

 That’s what those users should be paying (excluding profit), so that’s the amount the marketing department needs to “reimburse” the rest of the company.